 Thomas Kunkel, Seventh President of St. Norbert CollegeAn author, journalist and educator, Thomas Kunkel is the seventh president of St. Norbert College.
 He joined the college in 2008.

 During his tenure Kunkel has overseen the construction and renovation of $100 million in campus facilities and infrastructure, including the Gehl-Mulva Science Center, Michels Commons, Schneider Stadium, the Mulva Library, Gries Hall, the Ariens Family Welcome Center, Todd Wehr Hall, the Cassandra Voss Center, and the Mulva Family Fitness and Sports Center.

-President Kunkel has presided over the introduction of a Master of Liberal Studies graduate program, the adoption of a new General Education program and the inception of Sport & Society in America, a major biennial academic conference sponsored jointly by the college and the Green Bay Packers.
-Under his leadership, the college continues to move upward in national rankings and its reputation for academic excellence continues to spread.
+He has also presided over the introduction of the Master of Business Administration and Master of Liberal Studies graduate programs; a groundbreaking partnership with the Medical College of Wisconsin; the adoption of a new General Education curriculum; a successful “Full Ahead” fundraising campaign; and the inception of “Sport and Society in America,” a major biennial academic conference sponsored jointly by the college and the Green Bay Packers.
+Under Kunkel’s leadership, the college has experienced record enrollment and continues to move upward in national rankings of liberal arts colleges.

-A writer and editor, Kunkel spent much of his early career in newspaper management.
-While at the University of Maryland, he also served as president of the American Journalism Review and as editor and director of the Project on the State of the American Newspaper.
+Before coming to St. Norbert College, Kunkel served for eight years as dean of the Philip Merrill College of Journalism at the University of Maryland, where he also served as president of the American Journalism Review and as editor and director of the Project on the State of the American Newspaper.

 Kunkel was born and raised in Evansville, Ind.
 He earned his B.A. in political science at the University of Evansville in 1977 and his master’s degree in humanities from UE in 1979.
 He and his wife, Debra, have four grown daughters.

-President Kunkel's Curriculum Vitae
+President Kunkel's Curriculum Vitae (PDF)